FRmaxFR/ye/README.md

 > Akarin-repo is a github-intergrated maven repository

-* Execute `delopy-akarin-repo.sh` at your maven project root to deploy
+* Execute `deploy-akarin-repo.sh` at your maven project root to deploy

 ### Usage
 ***